-To be able to log in as a different user, the Act as given user access right is required.
+To be able to log in as a different user, the Act on behalf of this user access right is required.

 You can apply standard operations (such as creating, viewing, editing, and copying) to users in the same way as to other system objects.
 However, you should take into consideration some peculiarities described below.